nextapps-de/mikado/README.md

 ### Bundles

-> The bundles export all features to the public class identifier e.g. `Mikado.register()`.
+> Bundles export all their features as static functions to the public class namespace e.g. `Mikado.register()`.

 The abbreviations used at the end of the filenames indicates: